neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

   --hyp hyps/hyp.finetune.yaml --cfg yolov5s.yaml --patience 0
 ```

 The script uses the SparseZoo stubs to identify and download the starting checkpoint and YAML-based recipe file from the SparseZoo.
-SparseML parses the transfer learning recipe and adjusts the trainign process to maintain sparsity during the fine-tuning process.
+SparseML parses the transfer learning recipe and adjusts the training process to maintain sparsity during the fine-tuning process.
+It then kicks off the training process.

 The resulting model is 75% pruned and quantized and is trained on VOC!

-To transfer learn this sparsified model to other datasets you may have to adjust certain hyperparameters in this recipe and/or training script such as the optimizer type, the number of epochs, and the learning rates.

 ### Export to ONNX

-The SparseML installation provides a `sparseml.yolov5.export_onnx` command that you can use to export the model to ONNX.
+Run the `sparseml.yolov5.export_onnx` command to export the model to ONNX.
 Be sure the `--weights` argument points to your trained model.

 ```bash
 sparseml.yolov5.export_onnx \